 - Ricardo Cabello (Mr.doob), the creator of Three.js, and to the great community of creative people who use this JavaScript library.

 - Paul Masson, the creator of MathCell.
-This is JavaScript library for including interactive mathematics in a web browser.
+This is a JavaScript library for including interactive mathematics in a web browser.

 Note!
 This project is still under construction 🏗️.